marcgg/marcgg.github.com/_posts/2013-10-29-mixing-languages.md

 ## Who Cares

 In the end this isn't a real problem for me.
-I'd much rather be be understood by more people than be perfectly eloquant for less people.
+I'd much rather be understood by more people than be perfectly eloquent for less people.

 It has downsides, but it often consists in me having to repeat words again in some situations.
 I manage to mostly use French words and only add English